-Direct bit stream input from W51PC, W61PC and W-CODE is supported.
+Direct bit stream input from W51PC, W61PC, W-PCI, W-PCIe and W-CODE is supported.

-BitViewTool supports the Windows 2000, XP, 2003 Server and Vista operating systems.
+BitViewTool supports the Windows 2000, XP, Server 2008 and Windows 7 32-bit and 64-bit operating systems.

 The product that you bought incorporates the latest technology in data decoding together with the latest software release available at the time of shipment.